I've always had an interest in IT, electronics and computers so this coursewas a natural choice as it coved all of those areas.

 Information Technology influences nearly all aspects of our lives and will do for years to come.
 If you are interested in computers and want to learn more about how they can be used to solve real life problems and the impact that they are having on society, business and the environment, then this course is for you.
-All of the topics are focussing on the ‘now’ of Information Technology and the world of Computing.
+All of the topics are focussed on the ‘now’ of Information Technology and the world of computing.

 Year 1: Foundation Diploma in IT